Understanding Game-Based Learning: Benefits, Potential Drawbacks and Where to Begin

 However, studies continue to show that games can positively impact things like students’ math and language learning in many ways.
 Game-based learning:

-- Helps problem-solving — Game-based learning can help students solve problems by fostering skills like understanding causation, logic and decision making they can use in life outside of school.
+- Helps problem-solving — Game-based learning can help students understand causation, use logic and grow their decision making skills to become great problem solvers.
+These skills easily translate into ones they can use in life outside of school.

-- Encourages critical thinking — Research has shown that GBL can improve students’ critical thinking skills, “including the development of independent beliefs prior to engaging in collaborative discourse and providing opportunities for guided reflection.”
+- Encourages critical thinking — Research has shown that GBL can improve students’ critical thinking skills, including ones that help them collaborate with others and reflect on their own past experiences.

 - Increases student engagement and motivation — A 2019 research paper found when teachers incorporated digital game-based learning elements such as feedback, choice and collaboration into their instructional design, students become more engaged and motivated to learn.